yurm04/CISC2350/assignments/assignment1/README.md

 Feel free to take creative ownership of the content, structure, and layout of the page.

 ## Submission
 Your HTML file will need to be submitted through BlackBoard.
-There is an assignment 1 module available where you can attach your HTML file.  **The due date for assignment 1 is February 1, 6PM**  Please make sure you submit your assignment on time, as late submissions will not be accepted.
+There is an assignment 1 module available where you can attach your HTML file.
+Please make sure you submit your assignment on time, as late submissions will not be accepted.

+### Due Dates
+- LC Section C01 - Wednesday, February 1 6:00PM
+- RH Section E01 - Monday, February 6 6:30PM

 ## Grading Breakdown
 - 60pts for including all of the necessary elements from the above description in your Bio page.